 One of the many who exemplified the “Wild West” was Gordon W. “Pawnee Bill” Lillie.
-Gordon was the oldest of four children born to Susan and Newton Lillie in Bloomington, Illinois on February 14, 1860.
+Gordon was the oldest of four children born to Susan and Newton Lillie in Bloomington, Illinois, on February 14, 1860.
 His father owned and operated a flour mill and was considered one of the prosperous citizens of Bloomington.
-When he was old enough, Gordon worked for his father but fascinated with the Old West, spent his free time reading dime novels about the Old West and Buffalo Bill Cody.
+When he was old enough, Gordon worked for his father but was fascinated with the Old West and spent his free time reading dime novels about the Old West and Buffalo Bill Cody.

-Gordon was still fascinated with the Wild West and when the Pawnee Indians were being moved from their homeland in Nebraska to Indian Territory, they made a winter camp near Wellington.
-The boy soon was spending many hours with them, learning their skills and language.
-While there, he also made a long-time friend, tribal elder, Blue Hawk.
+When the Pawnee Indians were being moved from their homeland in Nebraska to Indian Territory, they made a winter camp near Wellington.
+The boy soon spent many hours with them, learning their skills and language.
+While there, he also made a long-time friend, a tribal elder, Blue Hawk.

-When he was just 15 years old, Gordon joined a cattle drive in Wichita, Kansas.
-He then moved on south to Indian Territory to visit his friend, Blue Hawk.
-There, he lived near the Pawnee reservation and got a job in a rock quarry, but spent his free time with the Pawnee, who allowed him to participate in their annual buffalo hunt.
-For a short time, he joined Trapper Tom McCain’s fur trading company, then returned to the Pawnee.
-In 1879, he became a teacher for the Pawnee and worked as an interpreter and secretary to Major Bowman, the Indian agent.
-It was during this time that Gordon became known as Pawnee Bill – a name the Pawnee Indians gave to him.
+When he was 15, Gordon joined a cattle drive in Wichita, Kansas.
+He then moved south to Indian Territory to visit his friend, Blue Hawk.
+There, he lived near the Pawnee reservation and got a job in a rock quarry, but he spent his free time with the Pawnee, who allowed him to participate in their annual buffalo hunt.
+He joined Trapper Tom McCain’s fur trading company for a short time, then returned to the Pawnee.
+In 1879, he became a Pawnee teacher and served as an interpreter and secretary to Major Bowman, the Indian agent.
+During this time, Gordon became known as Pawnee Bill – a name the Pawnee Indians gave him.

-In 1883, Gordon was very pleased when the Pawnee Agency received a letter from Buffalo Bill asking for several Indians to travel with his newly organized Wild West Show.
+In 1883, Gordon was delighted when the Pawnee Agency received a letter from Buffalo Bill asking for several Indians to travel with his newly organized Wild West Show.
 Six of the Pawnee, along with Gordon Lillie, quickly volunteered.

 Gordon would work as both an interpreter and a performer.
-They soon set off traveling the nation and while Pawnee Bill was in Philadelphia he met May Manning, a 15-year-old Quaker girl who was watching the parade.
-For the next two years, the pair maintained a long-distance courtship before marrying in 1886.
+They soon set off traveling the nation, and while Pawnee Bill was in Philadelphia, Pennsylvania, he met May Manning, a 15-year-old Quaker girl watching the parade.
+The pair maintained a long-distance courtship for the next two years before marrying in 1886.

-Undaunted, Pawnee Bill, re-organized as “Pawnee Bill’s Historical Wild West Indian Museum and Encampment Show” and this time it was successful, so much so that he took his show to Europe.
+Undaunted, Pawnee Bill reorganized as “Pawnee Bill’s Historical Wild West Indian Museum and Encampment Show.”
+This time, it was successful, so much so that he took his show to Europe.
 However, it was a mistake – the show went bankrupt while there.

 Regrouping once again, the show then toured Holland and France, entertaining royalty.
-They then returned to the United States, where they were once again successful.
+They then returned to the United States and were once again successful.

 He also expanded his show and became serious competition for Buffalo Bill’s Wild West Show.
-In 1907 Gordon hired performers from a variety of backgrounds, including Mexican cowboys, Pawnee and Sioux scouts, Chinese and Japanese performers, and Arab jugglers, and renamed the production “Pawnee Bill’s Wild West and Great Far East Show.”
+In 1907 Gordon hired performers from various backgrounds, including Mexican cowboys, Pawnee and Sioux scouts, Chinese and Japanese performers, and Arab jugglers.
+He renamed the production “Pawnee Bill’s Wild West and Great Far East Show.”

-At about the same time Buffalo Bill’s show was starting to suffer financially and in 1908, Pawnee Bill purchased one-third interest in the production.
+At about the same time, Buffalo Bill’s show was starting to suffer financially, and in 1908, Pawnee Bill purchased a one-third interest in the production.
 Soon, Gordon bought the remaining interest in the show but retained Buffalo Bill as a partner.

-The two traveled together as the “Two Bill’s Show” until 1913 when the venture again went bankrupt.
-It was billed as one of the entertainment triumphs of the ages and traveled all over the world entertaining audiences with both realistic and fantasy views of the Old West.
+The two traveled together as the “Two Bill’s Show” until 1913, when the venture again went bankrupt.
+It was billed as one of the entertainment triumphs of the ages and traveled worldwide, entertaining audiences with realistic and fantasy views of the Old West.
 The show closed in Denver, Colorado, in 1913 after touring for five seasons.

 Gordon and May built their dream home on Blue Hawk Peak and moved into the dwelling in 1910.
 May became manager of the Buffalo Ranch while Gordon traveled with Buffalo Bill.
 In 1916 they adopted a child and named him Billy.
-During this time, Gordon also began to diversify his investments, opening an oil refinery in Yale, Oklahoma, raising cattle and started a movie production company on his ranch.
-Tragically, their adopted son Billy died in an accident when he was eight years old.
+During this time, Gordon also began diversifying his investments, opening an oil refinery in Yale, Oklahoma, raising cattle, and starting a movie production company on his ranch.
+Tragically, their adopted son Billy died in an accident when he was eight.

 Unfortunately, Old Town burned to the ground in 1944, along with some of the finest objects of Indian art and artifacts of the Old West.

-The ranch also maintains one of the finest herds of bison in the world, as well as a herd of long-horn cattle.
-Pawnee, Oklahoma is about 55 miles west of Tulsa on U.S. 64.
+The ranch also maintains one of the finest herds of bison in the world and a herd of longhorn cattle.
+Pawnee, Oklahoma, is about 55 miles west of Tulsa on U.S. 64.
 The Ranch is at the top of the hill just west of the town.